opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Select the key point to remove and choose Edit > Delete.

-    - Set the current frame where a key point is and click the Set Key button ( |Toonz71_528| ).
+    - Set the current frame where a key point is and click the Set Key button (|key|).

 .. tip:: **To select key points:**